Composite Arch Bridges

 - 2011 Engineering Excellence Awards by the American Council of Engineering Companies (ACEC)

 - 2010 Most Creative Product Award by the American Composites Manufacturers Association (ACMA)

-The Composite Arch Bridge System, known as Bridge-In-A-BackpackTM, is a lightweight, corrosion resistant system for short to medium span bridge construction.
+The Composite Arch Bridge System is a lightweight, corrosion resistant system for short to medium span bridge construction.
 The system uses FRP composite arch tubes which act as reinforcement and formwork for cast-in-place concrete.
 The arches are easily transportable, rapidly deployable, and do not require the heavy equipment or large crews needed to handle the weight of traditional construction materials.

 The patented FRP system has been tested with advanced structural characterization, predictive modeling, and fatigue testing.
 Additionally, with environmental durability tests for UV, fire, and abrasion resistance were conducted.

 - Coincides with the American Association of State Highway and Transportation Officials (AASHTO) code

 - Extends structural lifespan up to 100 years